fladd/stress-nf/PITCHME.md

   1. gain general control over this measure
   2. receive significantly more information from this than from a verbal instruction
   3. use this information to counteract an externally induced brain response
-  4. after training, apply this learned mechanism in the absenced of feedback
+  4. after training, apply this learned mechanism in the absence of feedback

 +++